ultralabed/CSS_SOLID_FUNDATION/lesson10/README.md

-/* Pseudo-Class, the word "hover" along with the preceding colon is the pseudo-class */ /* Match elements that actually exist */ a:hover { /* More example, :visited, :focus, and :first-child */
+/* Pseudo-Class, the word "hover" along with the preceding colon is the pseudo-class */ /* Match elements that actually exist */ a:hover { /* More example, :visited, :focus, and :first-child :last-child :nth-child(even) */
   text-decoration: none;
 }